ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 7. The system references the links for the bio and demo docs from the database and retrieves the documents from the DFS and appends in the response
 8. The system sends the response with the following parameters: id, version, timestamp, status, and the response element with the appended elements.
 9. The system proceed to trigger notification as per the defined and configured template and in the default language English
-10. Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached**_
+10. Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **H. Update identity data and related documents in MOSIP database**